IACR/latex-submit/README.md

 This omits some information from publish.iacr.org such as the copyedit information.

-### Export for OJS
+### Export and import for OJS

-(This is currently not implemented, so it's just a draft plan).
+There are potentially three ways to do this:
+1. have this server export in a native format.
+OJS has a native import/export plugin, but it is poorly documented and the schema changes from one version to another.
+For example, you cannot export from OJS 3.2 and import into 3.3.
+The OJS team has advised against using this as an import method.
+2. We could write a different import plugin, but I am unable to locate any template that is usable for writing an import template and it would have the same schema problem across different versions of OJS as their database schema changes.
+The "quickSubmit" plugin might come closest, since it provides a form for each new submission.
+3. The OJS team [recommended][appears](https://github.com/pkp/pkp-lib/issues/7898)
+   using their REST API to import data into OJS.
+This is weakly documented and changes from one version of OJS to another.
+Since the papers don't start out in OJS, we would have to create completely new submissions and publications that would bypass the review process.

+It's not clear if ToSC or TCHES would use any of these.

+#### The native import/export plugin.

-If the journal site is OJS then we should probably use their native import XML format, which has a schema that changes with every release [native.xsd](https://github.com/pkp/ojs/blob/main/plugins/importexport/native/native.xsd) that in turn depends upon another [pkp-native.xsd](https://github.com/pkp/pkp-lib/blob/main/plugins/importexport/native/pkp-native.xsd)
+At first glance, it appears that if the journal site is OJS then we should probably use their native import XML format, which has a schema that changes with every release [native.xsd](https://github.com/pkp/ojs/blob/main/plugins/importexport/native/native.xsd) that in turn depends upon another [pkp-native.xsd](https://github.com/pkp/pkp-lib/blob/main/plugins/importexport/native/pkp-native.xsd)